Karwani/PlayingWithDistributedTracing/README.md

 # Playing with Distributed Tracing

-This is a small .NET Core demo application to try out distributed tracing using Jaeger and OpenTracing.
+This is a small .NET Core demo application to try out distributed tracing using `Jaeger` and `OpenTracing`.

+[Separate branch](https://github.com/19balazs86/PlayingWithDistributedTracing/tree/netcoreapp2.2) with the .NET Core 2.2 version.

 ##### What is distributed tracing
 > Distributed tracing is a method used to profile and monitor applications, especially those built using a microservices architecture.
-Distributed tracing helps pinpoint where failures occur and what causes poor performance.Distributed tracing is a method used to profile and monitor applications, especially those built using a microservices architecture.
 Distributed tracing helps pinpoint where failures occur and what causes poor performance.
+Distributed tracing is a method used to profile and monitor applications, especially those built using a microservices architecture.
+Distributed tracing helps pinpoint where failures occur and what causes poor performance.

 The solution contains 3 projects.

 ##### Common
 - Tracer initializer.
-- Some extension methods for ITracer, ISpan in order to make the life easier.
+- Some extension methods for `ITracer`, `ISpan` in order to make the life easier.

 ##### WebApp
 - HelloController: The action returns with a random response (200, 400, 500...) to simulate real life cases (good or bad response).